-Oceanside is a decidedly white-collar town, with fully 88.16% of the workforce employed in white-collar jobs, well above the national average.
+Oceanside is a decidedly white-collar town, with fully 89.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Oceanside is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Oceanside who work in office and administrative support (14.97%), sales jobs (14.38%), and teaching (11.76%).
+There are especially a lot of people living in Oceanside who work in sales jobs (14.63%), office and administrative support (14.50%), and teaching (11.57%).

-One of the nice things about Oceanside is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Oceanside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Oceanside is a somewhat ethnically-diverse town.
 The people who call Oceanside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oceanside residents report their race to be White, followed by Asian.
-Important ancestries of people in Oceanside include Irish, German, Russian, and Polish.
+Oceanside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.76% of the town’s residents.
+Important ancestries of people in Oceanside include Irish, German, Polish, and Russian.

 The most common language spoken in Oceanside is English.
 Other important languages spoken here include Spanish and Italian.